Tooth Extractions

 Choosing to have sedation during your treatment provides the following benefits:

-• Most relaxing experience possible
+• The most relaxing experience possible

 • An environment where our specialists can work more efficiently